 “I WANT A SNACK!”

 Whole, natural foods—filled with protein, fiber, vitamins and minerals—help your children grow smart, strong, tall and beautiful.
 But they support healthy teeth and gums too.
+This is why your local family dentistry will be delighted if you offer your children natural foods.
 Since parents generally get good nutrition into kids at mealtimes, changing up snack options offers the most potential for positive impact.
 Encourage your kids to choose the good stuff!

 GOOD SNACK STUFF – WHOLE, NATURAL FOODS